 Mineral and Energy Resources of RBSE Class 10 Social Science solutions should be utilised by students to begin their exam preparation.
-The questions, which are difficult and tricky can be solved by using these solutions as primary source material.
-All the solutions are created in a proper stepwise manner, which help students to understand the concepts easily.
+The questions, which are difficult and tricky, can be solved by using these solutions as primary source material.
+All the solutions are created in a proper stepwise manner, which helps students to understand the concepts easily.
 For students, RBSE Class 10 solutions of Social Science is one of the best study materials available for free, which can be used by them for their exam preparations.
 These solutions are according to the latest syllabus of Rajasthan Board Class 10 Social Science.

 RBSE Class 10 Social Science Chapter 10 Very Short Answer Type Questions